poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

     class OurPlugin(BasePlugin):
         def plugin_init(self):
-            self.description = "OurPluginExtension"                 ##~ String data to read by humans and to find the plugin by another plugin. self.xep = "ope"                 ##~ String data to read by humans and to find the plugin by another plugin by adding it into `slixmpp/plugins/__init__.py` to the `__all__` declaration with 'xep_OPE'.
+            self.description = "OurPluginExtension"                 ##~ String data readable by humans and to find plugin by another plugin. self.xep = "ope"                 ##~ String data readable by humans and to find plugin by another plugin by adding it into `slixmpp/plugins/__init__.py` to the `__all__` declaration with 'xep_OPE'.

             namespace = ExampleTag.namespace
             #>>>>>>>>>>>>
-            register_stanza_plugin(Message, ExampleTag)             ##~ Register the tags extension for Message object, otherwise message['example_tag'] will be string field instead container and whould not be able to manage fields and create sub elements.
+            register_stanza_plugin(Message, ExampleTag)             ##~ Register the tag extension for Message object, otherwise message['example_tag'] will be string field instead container and managing fields and create sub elements would be impossible.
             #<<<<<<<<<<<<

     class ExampleTag(ElementBase):